Estimated reading time: 7 minutes

 Get an insight into Darren Wong’s life as a student in Bali

 Valentin sat down with Darren, a student from Singapore studying his second semester in Bali.
 Darren is well known as the “sunshine” of the campus and a great friend to everyone.
-Due to his Asian background, he knows a lot of the South East Asian cultures which he explained very briefly in this interview.
+Due to his Asian background, he knows a lot about Southeast Asian cultures, which he briefly explained in this interview.

 I’m from Singapore and I studied in the US before.
 As I was away from home most of the time during my studies, I wanted to go to a University which is close to home.
 I thought about Bali a lot, before I finally decided to come here.
 I heard a lot of things about Bali.

 I like the freedom of Bali.
 In Bali, you can be more creative compared to Singapore and that’s something I love about this place.
 I always lived in major cities my whole life, the people there are always super stressed, but in Bali people actually care about what you’re talking about, how you feel, and who you are, which I really like.